holatuwol/W241-MemoryReadingRecall/00-final-project.md

 </td>
 </tr>
 </table>
-The addition of education does not reduce the variance in any of the variables in our original model.
-We do, however, note that the \(R^2\) is substantially higher for education alone than for either of the variables selected for our original model.
+The addition of the education indicator variables increases the variance for the \(InTreatment_i\) term and reduces the variance in the \(Sensing_i\) and \(InTreatment_i\) interaction term.

+Note that the \(R^2\) is substantially higher for education alone than for the region-specific model.

 Conclusions
 ===========

-The experiment answered the teams research questions to some extent, but the experiment did not yield the expected conclusions and the answers were not statistically significant.
+The experiment answered the teams research questions to some extent, but the experiment did not yield the expected conclusions.

-> 1. Do Sensing (high-detail) personality types outperform Intuitive (low-detail) personality types on reading recall tasks when no instructions are provided?

-No. Rather, from the current sample data, Intuition (low-detail) personality types appear to outperform Sensing (high-detail) personality types on reading memory recall questions.
-However, this difference is not statistically significant.

-> 1. Does a study guide accompanying the reading assignment improve reading recall for both personality types?
+> Does a study guide accompanying the reading assignment improve reading recall for both personality types?

 In the aggregate, the population performs better on reading memory recall questions after guidance is provided that narrows the focus of the reading assignment.
-However, this difference is not statistically significant.

-> 1. Is the improvement in recall from the study guide different between the two personality types?
+> Is the improvement in recall from the study guide different between the two personality types?

 Intuitive (low-detail) personality types end up with lower scores after receiving the treatment, while Sensing (high-detail) personality types end up with higher scores.
-However, this difference is not statistically significant.
+Given a non-experimental difference between the Sensing (high-detail) and Intuitive (low-detail) personality types in the control group, this heterogeneous treatment effect brings the scores of the population closer together.

 References
 ==========